vistajadez/treenode/README.md

   // Returns an array of TreeNode objects for node 1 and node 3.
 Node 2 is not
   // returned since it is not a leaf. var leaves = tree.leaves();

+  // Obtain the node's children.
+Returns an array of nodes that are direct
+  // children.
+  var childrenArray = node.children();

+  // Return the node's parent.
+Calling on root will return undefined. var parentNode = node.parent;

   // Find data in a tree
   var node = tree.addChild(someObject);